Kaj Larsen

-Kaj Larsen /ˈkɑːdʒ/ is an American journalist, correspondent, and producer who has worked for Vice News, CNN, NowThis News and Current TV.
+Kaj Larsen /ˈkɑːdʒ/ (born 1978) is an American journalist, correspondent, and producer who has worked for Vice News, CNN, NowThis News and Current TV.
 He worked for the Vanguard international news documentary investigative reporting show on Current TV beginning in 2005.
 He produced the documentary series LOCKUP Maricopa County and LOCKUP RAW for MSNBC from 2010 to 2011.
 In 2010, he became a producer and correspondent for CNN until he was laid off in 2012 after CNN abolished their investigative news departments.
 Following CNN he became a correspondent for VICE News and hosted the series VICE on HBO.
 In 2016, Larsen hosted “The Runner” original series with Executive producers Matt Damon and Ben Affleck.
 He was the senior correspondent for NowThis News.

 Larsen has covered international and domestic conflict, including stories about waterboarding, ebola outbreaks, drug trafficking, Boko Haram, Somalia, and the militarization of the Arctic.

 Early life

 Larsen was born in Santa Cruz, California.
 His father was formerly a U.S. Marine.
 He initially attended the United States Naval Academy where he played water polo, but he transferred to the University of California, Santa Cruz after two years.
 He originally aspired to be a Naval Aviator, having taken flying lessons growing up.
-He graduated from the University of California at Santa Cruz with a degree in political science and later received a master's degree in public policy from the Harvard Kennedy School, where he was awarded a fellowship from the Joan Shorenstein Center on the Press, Politics and Public Policy.
+He graduated from the University of California, Santa Cruz with a degree in political science and later received a master's degree in public policy from the Harvard Kennedy School, where he was awarded a fellowship from the Joan Shorenstein Center on the Press, Politics and Public Policy.
 He was also a joint fellow at Tufts University Jebsen Center for Counter-Terrorism studies.

 Career

 Military career

 Larsen enlisted in the United States Navy in 2001 and attended Basic Training at Recruit Training Command Great Lakes, Illinois.
 He volunteered and received orders for Basic Underwater Demolition/SEAL training (BUD/S) at Naval Amphibious Base Coronado.
 After months of training, Larsen graduated from BUD/S class 237.
 After BUD/S, he completed advanced training courses including parachute training at Basic Airborne School, cold weather combat training in Kodiak, Alaska, and six months of SEAL Qualification Training (SQT) in Coronado, California.
 Larsen received the Navy Enlisted Classification (NEC) 5326 as a Combatant Swimmer (SEAL), entitled to wear the Special Warfare Insignia.
-Larsen is a combat veteran Navy SEAL who served in the War on Terror during Operation Enduring Freedom.
+Larsen is a combat veteran Navy SEAL who served in the war on terror during Operation Enduring Freedom.
 After his five-year active duty service Larsen stayed in the US Naval Reserves earning the rank of Lieutenant Commander, and was assigned as a Maritime operations officer at Special Operations Command Africa.